-s.
-170 Part 11 - Orders, Directions and Undertakings (a) a requirement for a treatment, other than an external treatment measure, to be carried out on an individual; (b) a requirement for an individual to provide samples of the person's blood hair, saliva or any other body part of body fluid.
-(2) An emergency order may not require or authorise the destruction of biosecurity matter or any other thing unless - (a) the Minister is of the opinion that the destruction is reasonably necessary to assess, prevent, eliminate, minimise control or manage a biosecurity risk or biosecurity impact; or (b) the biosecurity matter to be destroyed is an animal, and the Minister, on the advice of the Chief Veterinary Officer, is satisfied that the destruction is necessary - matter or other thing before it is destroyed, unless -

-- to prevent or minimise any adverse effect on animal welfare, including any distress or likely distress to an animal; or - (ii) to detect, diagnose or determine the cause of a disease. - (3) If an emergency order requires or authorises the destruction of biosecurity matter or any other thing, a copy of the order is to be given to the owner or person in charge of the biosecurity
+- (a) a requirement for a treatment, other than an external treatment measure, to be carried out on an individual; - (b) a requirement for an individual to provide samples of the person's blood, hair, saliva or any other body part or body fluid. - (2) An emergency order may not require or authorise the destruction of biosecurity matter or any other thing unless - (a) the Minister is of the opinion that the destruction is reasonably necessary to assess, prevent, eliminate, minimise, control or manage a biosecurity risk or biosecurity impact; or - (b) the biosecurity matter to be destroyed is an animal, and the Minister, on the advice of the Chief Veterinary Officer, is satisfied that the destruction is necessary - - (i) to prevent or minimise any adverse effect on animal welfare, including any distress or likely distress to an animal; or - (ii) to detect, diagnose or determine the cause of a disease. - (3) If an emergency order requires or authorises the destruction of biosecurity matter or any other thing, a copy of the order is to be given to the owner or person in charge of the biosecurity matter or other thing before it is destroyed, unless -